-It seems as though Perry and I search for the best steak in nearly every city we visit.
+It seems as though we search for the best steak in nearly every city we visit.
 In Toronto, it’s found at Jacob’s.
 New York is Keen’s and Miami is BLT.
 Even on our honeymoon in Budapest we scoured the streets for the best steak and ate at KNRDY three times in one week.

 What we look for is a good crust, marbling and funky blue cheese flavour if dry aged.
 Bonus points for the restaurant if they serve it sliced and sizzling in the pan.
 Really, serving it any other way is almost unacceptable.